thosgood/this-weeks-finds/markdown/51-100/week071.md

 2-categories, and show how these may be unpacked to give long explicit definitions similar to, but not quite the same as, those given by Kapranov and Voevodsky.
-Finally, we describe how to construct a semistrict braided monoidal 2-category Z(C) as the \`center' of a semistrict monoidal category C. This is analogous to the construction of a braided monoidal category as the center, or \`quantum double', of a monoidal category.
+Finally, we describe how to construct a semistrict braided monoidal 2-category Z(C) as the 'center' of a semistrict monoidal category C. This is analogous to the construction of a braided monoidal category as the center, or 'quantum double', of a monoidal category.
 The idea is to develop algebra that will do for 4-dimensional topology what quantum groups and braided monoidal categories did for 3d topology.
 As a corollary of the center